HRS0221/Data-Engineering-Youtube-Data-Analysis/README.md

+# Note: The QuickSight dashboards created for this project are not publicly shareable.
+Access is restricted to QuickSight users who have been granted permission.
+Screenshots and a PDF version of the dashboard have been provided in this repository for reference.

 # AWS Data Engineering YouTube Data Analysis Project

 # Project Accomplishments: Managing, Streamlining, and Analyzing Structured and Semi-structured YouTube Video Data